-Carter G. Woodson leadership staff has made a concerted effort to ensure engagement of all stakeholders in the development of a comprehensive Local Control Accountability Plan.
+W.E.B.
+DuBois leadership staff has made a concerted effort to ensure engagement of all stakeholders in the development of a comprehensive Local Control Accountability Plan.
 Stakeholder meetings included: The non-profit governing board, School Site Council, Principals, Teachers, Administrators, Parents, Pupils, and all staff.

-Carter G. Woodson is operated by Agape, a local 501c3 non-profit corporation.
+W.E.B.
+DuBois is operated by Agape, a local 501c3 non-profit corporation.
 Oversight of Agape is operated and monitored by the organizations CEO and policy development by the Governing Board for Fiscal and Liability matters.
 School Site Council provides oversights of charter school Curriculum, Instruction, Single Plan for Student Achievement and campus safety matters.

-Public Hearings were held on May 12, 2021, and final approval on June 1st 2021, ELAC/Parent Councils and School Council, and May 24, 2021 and final approval on June 11th, 2021, Agape Board of Directors.
+Public Hearings were held on May 12, 2021 with final approval on June 1, 2021 with the ELAC/Parent Councils and School Council.
+Public hearing May 24, 2021 with final approval June 11, 2021 with the Agape Board of Directors.
 Notifications were provided to all stakeholders in accordance with the law.
 In separate meetings, the Agape Board of Directors and School Site Council met to receive and discuss survey data collected from parents and students.
 The Boards also reviewed student academic performance data.
 Parents and students attended multiple ELAC and Parent Council Meetings to provide input during the action items established on the agenda.
 Parent comments from the public hearings were incorporated into this LCAP plan.
 The School Site Council met on November 4, 2020, December 15, 2020, February 15, 2021, and April 15, 2021, to discuss their responsibility in the ongoing monitoring of the LCAP.
 The Council reviewed survey data from parents and contributed their own input to the continuation of program improvement.